Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Western Australia: each resident can have one care and support visit a day, with up to two visitors at a time.
 Only immediate social supports, such as family and close friends, professional help or advocacy services can attend.

 South Australia: up to two people can visit at the same time for care and support.
-There is no limit on the number of visits in a day or the length of each visit.
+There is no limit to the length of each visit.
 Workers must wear a mask where physical distancing isn’t possible, and can work at only one site.

 Northern Territory: residents can have up to two visitors at a time.
 There is no limit on the number of visits in a day or the length of each visit.